 Many native Long Beach residents have never visited Rancho Los Alamitos and don’t even know exactly where it is.
 It’s a hidden gem, situated on 7.5 acres tucked in the middle of the gated community of Bixby Hill, just east of California State University Long Beach.

-Also known as “The Ranch of the Little Cottonwoods,” the water hungry cottonwood trees that grew freely within the rancho were indicative of the rare and valuable water resources that would come to define the rancho’s success as a highly productive agricultural site.
-As the ranch changed hands under the various Spanish and Mexican dons, and later, to the “Yankee” owners and overseers, the rancho remained a hub for both Native Californian workers and a long succession of immigrants from Europe, Mexico, China, Japan, and all corners of the US that came to cultivate the rich fields and raise livestock.
+Also known as “The Ranch of the Little Cottonwoods,” the water-hungry cottonwood trees that grew freely within the rancho were indicative of the rare and valuable water resources that would come to define the rancho’s success as a highly productive agricultural site.
+The ranch changed hands under the various Spanish and Mexican dons, and later, to the “Yankee” owners and overseers.
+Through the change, the ranch remained a hub for both Native Californian workers and a long succession of immigrants from Europe, Mexico, China, Japan, and the US that came to cultivate the rich fields and raise livestock.
 This tradition of diversity and immigration became a microcosm that would echo forward into the transformation of modern Long Beach.

-The last family of private owners, the Bixbys, left the largest architectural mark on the property, including the large ranch house as it stands today, the tennis court, and its collection of gardens— including the rose garden, cutting garden, secret garden, cypress patio, friendly garden, jacaranda walk, and native garden.
-While the ranch house is currently undergoing a restoration project, the grounds and gardens of Rancho Los Alamitos are still open for you to explore, and garden enthusiasts, history buffs, or those in search of a little tranquility will find plenty to discover around the property.
+The last family of private owners, the Bixby’s, left the largest architectural mark on the property, including the large ranch house as it stands today, the tennis court, and its collection of gardens— including the rose garden, cutting garden, secret garden, cypress patio, friendly garden, jacaranda walk, and native garden.
+While the ranch house is currently only accessible by guided tours, the grounds and gardens of Rancho Los Alamitos are still open for you to explore.
+Garden enthusiasts, history buffs, or those in search of a little tranquility find plenty to discover around the property.